 Maximum apertures and lens speed

-The aperture that passes the highest amount of light to the sensor is called the maximum aperture.
+Maximum aperture is when the highest amount of light passes through to the sensor.
 The higher the maximum aperture, the faster the lens is considered to be.
-A lens that opens to f/2.0 is one stop faster than one that has a maximum aperture of f/2.8.
+For example, a lens that opens to f/2.0 is one stop faster than one that has a maximum aperture of f/2.8.